 - Some shares pay you part of the company’s profits each year, called a dividend.

 Smaller companies often don’t pay dividends.
-They may have more chance to grow rapidly, but can be more risky.
+They might have more chance to grow rapidly, but can be more risky.

-If you are well diversified and invest long term (for more than five years) you can keep risk down, and have a chance of good returns.
+If you’re well diversified and invest long term (for more than five years) you can keep risk down, and have a chance of good returns.

 Investing in small companies is especially risky